 There’s so much to discover in this archipelago, but, don’t worry, because you won’t miss anything if you follow our sailing itinerary in Seychelles!
 But first, let’s see some useful information about the navigation and the climate to get the most out of your holidays.

-Seychelles are accessible all year round as they enjoy a tropical climate with little variations in temperature that oscillate around the 30 degrees during the day.
+Seychelles are accessible all year round as they enjoy a tropical climate with little variations in temperature that normally is around 30 degrees.
 There is not any restricted area for cruising, but only for mooring and anchorages.
-Keep in mind that mooring on the natural reserves or overnight in some islands may be subject to additional charges or even forbidden.
-Many islands and marine areas are classified as nature reserves or marine parks, while some islands are complete private property.
+Keep in mind that mooring on natural reserves or overnight in some islands may be subject to additional charges or even forbidden.
+Many islands and marine areas are classified as nature reserves or marine parks, while some islands are private property.

-Luckily this archipelago does not suffer the cyclones that affect other parts of the Indian Ocean, thus a sailing route for Seychelles is almost always delightful.
+Luckily this archipelago does not suffer the cyclones that affect other area of the Indian Ocean, thus a sailing route around Seychelles is almost always delightful.
 Although, the archipelago is subject to two major monsoon regimes.